ivaniseda/edx-learning-from-data/README.md

-# Learning From Data - Homework Solutions
+# Learning From Data - Solutions

 This is the code/math I wrote in order to solve most of the assignments of [Learning From Data](https://www.edx.org/course/caltechx/cs1156x/learning-data/1120),